Build data aggregation with StreamX

 Step 3: Publish template and data

-1. Publish the site/template.html template to the renderers channel with the following command:
+1. Publish the site/template.html to the renderers channel with the following command:

 streamx publish -s 'template.bytes=file://site/template.html' renderers template.html